perl11/potion/INTERNALS.md

 Take this code,

-<pre><code>8b 55 f8  // mov %ebp[-1] %edx
+    8b 55 f8  // mov %ebp[-1] %edx
     8b 45 fc  // mov %ebp[-2] %eax
     83 e8 04  // sub 0x4 %edx
     89 50 04  // mov %edx %eax[1]
-</code></pre>

-These are the 32-bit instructions for altering an upval.
-(A variable in another scope.)
-Since a closure doesn't have access to the registers of another function, these variables are passed as pointers (the PNWeakRef struct.)
+These are the 32-bit instructions for altering an upval. (_A variable in upper scope_.)
+Since a closure doesn't have access to the registers of another function, these variables are passed as pointers (the `PNWeakRef` struct.)

-This code loads the upval into %eax and the new value into %edx.
-To get the upval's actual struct pointer, we subtract 4 from %edx.
+This code loads the upval into `%eax` and the new value into `%edx`.
+To get the upval's actual struct pointer, we subtract 4 from `%edx`.
 Finally, we move the new value into offset 4 in the struct pointed to by the upval.

 In 64-bit code this would be,

-<pre><code>48 8b 55 f0  // mov %rbp[-1] %rdx
+    48 8b 55 f0  // mov %rbp[-1] %rdx
     48 8b 45 f8  // mov %rbp[-2] %rax
     83 e8 04     // sub 0x4 %edx
     48 89 50 08  // mov %rdx %rax[1]
-</code></pre>

-All it took was adding the 0x48 prefix to our mov instructions and changing our offsets to measure 8 bytes rather than 4.
+All it took was adding the `0x48` prefix to our mov instructions and changing our offsets to measure 8 bytes rather than 4.
 The third instruction actually stays the same, since we're only doing math on the lower 32-bits of the upval.

-We now call the registers %rax and %rdx.
+We now call the registers `%rax` and `%rdx`.
-That's just what the CPU folks call em.
+That's just what the CPU folks call `em`.

 The only other technique that changes between
 32-bit and 64-bit is function calling.
 On 32-